mutyalarao/afpms-node/README.md

     ### Veteran:

-        * Handle Modifications in Search Page
+        * Handle Modifications in Search Page [Done.
+Except for the Phone and Decoration pages]
         * Highlight selected Veterans and mark modified Veterans
         * Add Aadhaar field
         * Handle intermittent quotes from CSV